L-1 VisasDo you qualify?

 Qualifying Organization for an L1 Visa Petition

 There is no restriction on the types of business that can sponsor an L1 visa – corporations (S, C, LLC etc.), partnerships, government-owned entities, non-profit, religious, or charitable organizations are all eligible.
 The sponsoring employer need not be U.S. owned or incorporated.
 There are several business entities in the United States that can offer employment to the alien – a parent company, a branch, a subsidiary, or an affiliate of the foreign company.
-Only if these entities are able to offer full proof that they meet the definition of a “qualifying organization” will the alien be granted temporary, nonimmigrant work status in the U.S. by the United States Citizenship and Immigration Service (USCIS).

 A firm, corporation, or other legal entity which has subsidiaries.

 Few examples: 1.
 A foreign parent must own at least 50% of a U.S. subsidiary, and have veto powers over the subsidiary’s actions; 2.
 A U.S. parent must own must own at least 50% of the foreign subsidiary, and have veto powers over the subsidiary’s actions; 3.
 Affiliate U.S. and foreign companies must each be at least 50% owned by the same ultimate parent;

 1. One of two subsidiaries both of which are owned and controlled by the same parent or individual, or

 2. One of two legal entities owned and controlled by the same group of individuals, each individual owning and controlling approximately the same share or proportion of each entity, or

 3. In case of a partnership that is organized in the U.S. to provide accounting services along with managerial and/or consulting services and that markets its accounting services under an internationally recognized name.